saleh-bhatti/major-league-trivia/README.md

-# MSCI342-VASAProject

 Project Description:
-The purpose of the VASA sports platform is to offer sports trivia and interactive games that aim to entertain and educate sports enthusiasts all over the world.
-We hope to help everyday sports fans learn more about their favourite teams, players and teams while also learning about the beauty of sports through interactive games :)
+VASA Sports was created to provide a user-friendly, interactive platform for sports enthusiasts to enjoy and educate themselves through trivia and minigames cenetered around the world's most popular leagues and players.
+The project currently includes games for the NFL, EPL, and NBA with potential to support more leagues in the future.

 Installation Instructions:

-  1. git pull origin main the repository to your own local machine
+  1. on your local machine, type "git pull origin main" to pull the repository to your own local machine
-  2. Run "yarn dev" or "yarn start" to run the website on your local
+  2. "yarn start" to run the appication
   3. Have fun and enjoy :)